 Submissions are to be submitted to email@example.com

-Entries closed on 8th December 2021 with the winners to be announced at the awards night on the 10th February 2022
+Entries close on 12th December 2023, the winners will be announced at the PWI awards night in February.

 For further information on entries please contact Gareth Beynon on 0429 041 991

 Steve Maxwell was a Member of the PWI Committee for many years, and his hard work and dedication enabled the PWI to continue during some difficult times.
 Steve was an informed Judge of the Platelaying Award, and also an entertaining speaker and presenter.
 Steve’s death in 1997 was a great loss to the PWI and took from the industry a great engineer, friend and personable and supportive leader.
 The Committee deemed it appropriate to name the prestigious Platelaying Award after Steve.

 The awards are split into three categories, two categories enabling recognition for minor and major projects, along with a third category focusing on the traditional Platelaying aspects of a project.